nguyenjessev/fibonacci/README.md

 #### Returns
 Array containing the first `n` numbers of the Fibonacci sequence

+## Problems
+Write two methods that return `n` numbers of the Fibonacci sequence: one using iteration, the other using recursion

 ## What I used
 Iterative loops, recursive methods